 9. THE WITCH’S DEATH IN SNOW WHITE

 Snow White and The Seven Dwarves is a creepy Disney creation for many reasons, not least because the 1930s style cartoons have a kind of spooky quality about them.
-The queen who later transforms into a disturbing looking witch has only hate for the beautiful Snow White, and wickedly gives her a poisonous apple to munch on, casting her into an eternal sleep.
+The queen who later transforms into a hideous looking witch has only hate for the beautiful Snow White and wickedly gives her a poisonous apple to munch on, casting her into an eternal sleep.

-When the dwarves attempt to run after her, she reaches the edge of a cliff which is suddenly struck by lightening, causing the witch to fall to her death with a piercing screech.
+When the dwarves attempt capture her, she makes her way to the edge of a cliff which is suddenly struck by lightening, causing the witch to fall to her death with a piercing screech.
 A pair of vultures gaze at her before proceeding to circle the fresh meat.
 She may have been the villain, but that’s still pretty dark if you ask us.

 8. ANIMAL NEGLECT AND THE SIAMESE CATS IN LADY AND THE TRAMP

 Unquestionably, Lady and the Tramp puts the treatment of animals under the microscope.
-Lady feels neglected when her owners have a baby, The Dogcatcher is in constant pursuit of our canine friends, and Aunt Sarah has an unwarranted repulsion towards them as well, making for an unfortunate trifecta.
+Lady feels neglected when her owners have a baby, the Dogcatcher is in constant pursuit of our canine friends and Aunt Sarah has an unwarranted repulsion towards all dogs.

-Many of you will remember the scene in which Trusty dies under The Dogcatcher’s wagon from which he was trying to rescue Tramp, and Jock howls miserably at having lost his best friend.
-The mistreatment of the animals makes humans the ultimate enemy in this film; even Jim Dear and Darling are arguably lousy owners.
+Many of you will remember the scene in which Jock howls miserably at having lost his best friend Trusty, who is killed under the wheels of the Dogcatcher’s wagon.
+The mistreatment of the animal characters makes humans the ultimate enemy in this film (even Jim Dear and Darling are arguably very lousy owners).